- You have: a BIND that already does DNSSEC; a home router

 Make sure that BIND can write to the directory the zone file is in, because it will create a journal and also update the zone file itself.

-Now reload the BIND config with rndc reload
+Now reload the BIND config with rndc reload.
+Check for error

 Home router setup